tarilabs/kie-dmn-xls2dmn/README.md

 ![](generic_example_1.png)

-in this decision table, accorindly to the conventions described above:
+in this decision table, accordingly to the conventions described above:

 - `DTI Rating`, `PITI Rating` are dependent sub-Decision(s)
 - `FICO Score` is a dependent InputData